 - Venus is the hottest world in the solar system.

 - The surface of Venus is extremely dry.

 To dig deeper into the planet the Venus orbiter that ISRO designed would be able to create a dataset for Venus in about a year and help scientists identify volcanic hotspots scattered across Venus.
-As Shaji said the spacecraft would also study the planet’s atmosphere and ionosphere, as well as how Venus interacts with the surrounding environment.
+As Shaji said, the spacecraft would also study the planet’s atmosphere and ionosphere and how Venus interacts with the surrounding environment.